 Non-technical treatise of the most important statistical insights and techniques:

 - Stigler, S.M.
 (2016) The Seven Pillars of Statistical Wisdom.
 Harvard U.P.

-f you use R, which you should anyway (see motivation under "general"):
+If you use R, which you should anyway:

 - Snijders, Tom A.B. and Bosker, Roel J. (2012, 2nd ed) Multilevel Analysis.
 Los Angeles: Sage.

 - Wooldridge, Jeffrey M. (2012, 5th ed) Introductory Econometrics.
 Mason: South-Western.

 - Angrist, Joshua D. and Pischke, Jörn-Steffen (2009).
 Mostly Harmless Econometrics.
 Princeton: Princeton U.P.